Status and phase

 Full description

-Patients eligible for treatment include those with any metastatic or advanced solid tumor who have documented radiological progression per RECIST following at least two prior lines of therapy which may have included treatment with an Immune Checkpoint Inhibitor.
+Patients eligible for treatment in dose escalation IT/IV cohorts include those with any metastatic or advanced solid tumor who have documented radiological progression per RECIST following at least two prior lines of therapy which may have included treatment with an Immune Checkpoint Inhibitor(ICI).
+For expansion IT and IV cholangiocarcinoma cohort patients, one prior line of systemic chemotherapy in metastatic/advanced setting is required and for patients with targetable tumor mutations, must have also received 1 line of an approved targeted therapy.
+For expansion IV cholangiocarcinoma cohort, prior treatment with leucovorin calcium, fluorouracil, or oxaliplatin is not permitted.

-All enrolled patients will be treated with CF33-hNIS on Day 1 and 8 of Cycle 1 and then on Day 1 of each cycle thereafter.
-Patients treated with the combination regimen will also received pembrolizumab beginning on Day 1 of each cycle beginning with Cycle 2.
+For IT/IV cohorts, patients will be treated with CF33-hNIS on Day 1 and 8 of Cycle 1 and then on Day 1 of each cycle thereafter.
+Patients treated with the combination regimen with pembrolizumab will also receive pembrolizumab Day 1 of each cycle beginning with Cycle 2.

 Enrollment